OpenDataDSL/website/docs/managed-services.md

 ---
-slug: /managed_services/master-data
+slug: /managed-services
-title: Master Data
+title: Managed Services
 sidebar_position: 2
 ---
 import { Feature } from '/src/components/Features';
 import styles from '/css/docs.module.css';

+## Master Data

-<h2>Clean, categorised, descriptive, informative and searchable</h2>
+<h3>Clean, categorised, descriptive, informative and searchable</h3>

 Master Data in the OpenDataDSL platform is the key information about a product comprised of: